Nachox07/crypto-app-frontend/README.md

 ## Installation

-Firstly all the dependencies need to be installed, as this is a JS project you need `node` plus a dependency installer, the preference here is `yarn`
+Firstly all the dependencies need to be installed, as this is a JS project `node` is necessary plus a dependency installer, the preference here is `yarn`

-Once these tools are installed you need to run on the project folder:
+Once these tools are installed you need to run on the project folder for dependencies installation:

 `yarn`